That-Dev-Girl-Archives/thatdevgirl.com/_posts/2017-10-02-screen-reader-survey-results.md

   - accessibility
 ---

-Last month, I launched a survey to help me answer some lingering questions I have had about what tools screen reader users user to navigate websites.
+I launched a survey to help me answer some lingering questions I have had about what tools screen reader users user to navigate websites.
 Specifically, I wanted to learn about how users interact with links on a site.
 Test

 ## What is this survey all about?

 This question of screen reader user interaction stemmed from the fact that [unique link text](/blog/unique-link-text-is-important) is an important aspect of an accessible website.
 Among many other reasons, one rationale that I have come across for unique link text is the fact that screen reader users can navigate a page via an alphabetical list of all links.
-However, the _(very few)_ users I know do not use that list.
+However, the _(very few)_ screen reader users I know do not alphabetize that list.
 I wanted to see if this links list is widely used and _(sadly)_ [WebAIM's screen reader survey](http://webaim.org/projects/screenreadersurvey6/) does not contain this information.

 So, I created my own _(very short)_ screen reader survey.
 The goal is to get a clearer picture around how screen reader users use the navigation features of their readers.
 The survey focuses on the links list, the landmarks list, and the headings list.